raspberrypilearning/build-your-own-weather-station/en/step_11.md

 ![](images/RJ11_breakout_pins.jpg)

 - Solder the RJ11 breakout board in place, making sure that the pins slot into the correct place on the Adafruit board.
+Be careful not to melt the plastic on the RJ11 socket.
 The pins from the breakout board are quite long and will make contact with the HDMI port on the Raspberry Pi when the HAT is in place.
 Therefore you should either trim them or use some insulating tape on the top of the HDMI port to prevent shorting.

 - Connect the DS18B20 to the screw terminals on the breakout board as shown below.